Carter's: Undervalued Retailer With Nearly 7% Yield

 High Profitability Gives Carter's A Competitive Advantage

 In the retail industry, margins are the biggest source of a firm's competitive advantage.
 High margins allow a firm to cut prices in response to competition and still remain profitable.
 At the same time, higher margins allow firms to better withstand economic downturns and invest in growth during strong economic cycles.
-Per Figure 4, Carter's has one of the top ROICs and margins versus peers, which include Hanesbrands (NYSE:HBI), Children's Place (NASDAQ:PLCE), and Gap's (GAP) Old Navy and Gap.
+Per Figure 4, Carter's has one of the top ROICs and margins versus peers, which include Hanesbrands (NYSE:HBI), Children's Place (NASDAQ:PLCE), and Gap's (NYSE:GPS) Old Navy and Gap.

 As seen above, high margins allowed Carter's to remain profitable during the 2008/2009 recession and grow profits as the economy improved.
-Additionally, Carter's' profitability gives it the ability to place pressure on lower margin competitors (through discounts or increased ad spending) and grow its already leading market share.
+Additionally, the profitability gives it the ability to place pressure on lower margin competitors (through discounts or increased ad spending) and grow its already leading market share.

-Figure 4: Carter's' Profitability Leads Nearly All Peers
+Figure 4: Carter's Profitability Leads Nearly All Peers

 Sources: New Constructs, LLC and company filings.

-Bear Concerns Ignore Carter's' Multi Channel Success
+Bear Concerns Ignore Carter's Multi Channel Success

 Pundits have been calling for the downfall of traditional retailers for years now as consumers increasingly shop online.
 In some cases, these pundits have been spot on, with firms such as Sears (NASDAQ:SHLD), Macy's (NYSE:M), and J.C.
 Penney (NYSE:JCP) struggling to attract foot-traffic and subsequently closing numerous stores.
-CRI bears will tout these (and other) industry failings as reason to discount Carter's' future potential.
-However, the bear case ignores Carter's' multi-channel retail model, leading market share, and its rapid e-commerce growth.
+CRI bears will tout these (and other) industry failings as reason to discount Carter's future potential.
+However, the bear case ignores Carter's multi-channel retail model, leading market share, and its rapid e-commerce growth.

 Carter's operates a multi-channel sales model, whereby its products are sold in its own retail stores, large national retailers, and online.
 Additionally, the firm provides private brands for Wal-Mart (NYSE:WMT) and Target (NYSE:TGT).
-The key to this multi-channel model is Carter's' success is not solely reliant upon building and occupying its own retail locations, which is capital intensive and can diminish margins.
+The key to this multi-channel model is Carter's success is not solely reliant upon building and occupying its own retail locations, which is capital intensive and can diminish margins.
 Its products are sold in 18,000 wholesale locations in the U.S., which include department stores, chain stores, and discount retailers such as Costco (NASDAQ:COST), Kohl's (NYSE:KSS), and Toys "R" Us.
 In 2016, the wholesale segment accounted for 37% of revenue.
-The threat of a large national chain opening a new store and taking share from Carter's' own stores is minimized as its products are already sold in the chain stores.
+The threat of a large national chain opening a new store and taking share from Carter's own stores is minimized as its products are already sold in the chain stores.

 The diversification in point of sale has allowed Carter's to continually grow sales and market share despite decreased store traffic.
-Per Figure 5, Carter's' share of the baby and young children's apparel market has grown from 16.1% in 2013 to 17.8%.
+Per Figure 5, Carter's share of the baby and young children's apparel market has grown from 16.1% in 2013 to 17.8%.
 According to the NPD Group, Carter's has the largest share of this market and more than twice the share of the nearest competitor.
-Carter's has even larger shares of individual subsets of the apparel category, including 25% share in the baby market ages zero to two and 32% share in sleepwear.
+It has even larger shares of individual subsets of the apparel category, including 25% share in the baby market ages zero to two and 32% share in sleepwear.

-Figure 5: Carter's' Growing Market Share
+Figure 5: Carter's Growing Market Share

 Sources: New Constructs, LLC and company filings.

 As a key to long-term success, Carter's has developed a successful e-commerce platform to keep up with shopping preferences.
-In 2016, Carter's' e-commerce sales grew 24% year over year, the fourth consecutive year of double-digit growth, to nearly $500 million (16% of revenue).
+In 2016, its e-commerce sales grew 24% year over year, the fourth consecutive year of double-digit growth, to nearly $500 million (16% of revenue).
 In the 4Q16 earnings conference call, management noted, "e-commerce is the firm's fastest growing and highest margin business."

-The firm's e-commerce success is strong enough to make it "the second largest contributor to the growth in online sales of young children's apparel in 2016, second only to Amazon" according to the firm's 4Q16 conference call and NPD market data.
+The firm's e-commerce success is strong enough to make it "the second largest contributor to the growth in online sales of young children's apparel in 2016, second only to Amazon (NASDAQ:AMZN)" according to the firm's 4Q16 conference call and NPD market data.

-Rather than attempt to fight Amazon (NASDAQ:AMZN), the company established a direct relationship with Amazon in 2016.
+Rather than attempt to fight Amazon, the company established a direct relationship with Amazon in 2016.
 Carter's began selling different variations of its existing products on Amazon and expects to build on this relationship in 2017.

-Carter's' valuation also undermines any bear argument.
+Carter's valuation also undermines any bear argument.
 Despite rising sales, impressive e-commerce growth, and continued profitability, CRI's current valuation implies permanent profit decline, as we'll show below.

 Valuation Implies Significant Decline In Profits

 CRI is up 3% year-to-date while the S&P is up 5%, and shares are undervalued.
 At its current price of $91/share, CRI has a price-to-economic book value (PEBV) ratio of 0.8.
-This ratio means the market expects Carter's' NOPAT to permanently decline by 20%.
+This ratio means the market expects Carter's NOPAT to permanently decline by 20%.
 This expectation seems rather pessimistic for a firm that has grown NOPAT by 11% compounded annually for the past decade.

 Even if CRI were to never again grow profits from current levels, the economic book value, or no growth value of the firm is $109/share - a 20% upside from current valuation.